enter in at

-Certainly one of the most startling and disturbing passages in all of the scriptures must have been Yeshua's warning which He issued forth in His Sermon on the Mount.
+Certainly one of the most startling and disturbing passages in all of the scriptures must have been one of Yeshua's (Jesus') warnings which He issued forth in His Sermon on the Mount.

 - MATTHEW 7:13-14 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 The passage would seem to suggest that at the end of this earthly existence, few individuals are going to find eternal life.
-But if that is its true meaning, then how do we explain other passages where scripture intimates that many were going to be saved?
+But if that is its true meaning, then how do we explain other passages where Yeshua intimated that many were going to be saved?

 - MATTHEW 8:11 And I say unto you, That many shall come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven.